 Additive manufacturing doesn’t replace other manufacturing methods (at least not for many years to come, and there is this thing called hybrid) but leads to a wealth of new opportunities.
 Moreover, some objects would be almost impossible to make without additive manufacturing.

-Additive manufacturing and 3D printing are used in multiple domains (healthcare, construction, retail, defense, pharma, automotive, aerospace, making parts in close to any area you can imagine, including human tissue and food, smart manufacturing).
+Additive manufacturing and 3D printing are used in multiple domains (healthcare, construction, retail, defense, pharma, automotive industry, aerospace, making parts in close to any area you can imagine, including human tissue and food, smart manufacturing).
 They are also the subject of intensive research and development (methods, materials, new techniques, application areas, etc.).

 Additive manufacturing and 3D printing are not the same, even if both terms are used interchangeably.
 There are still debates on when to use one of both terms.
 Which term you hear will also depend on whom you talk with.
 Oh, and there’s also 4D printing with time being the fourth dimension.
 In manufacturing, leading use cases for 3D printing are prototypes, aftermarket parts, and parts for new products (more below).